yugabyte/yugabyte-installation/README.md

 # yb-ctl

-A tool for setting up local YugaByte DB clusters.
+A tool for setting up local YugabyteDB clusters.

-Please see the documentation at https://docs.yugabyte.com/latest/quick-start/create-local-cluster/
+Please see the documentation at https://docs.yugabyte.com/latest/quick-start/